 5. Girls Who Code

 Understanding your audience, their needs and aspirations, and reaching them via their preferred medium for communication is key to building a strong support base.
 Millennials may be the most researched generation, but understanding Generation Z is critical to success of your organization.
-They are
+They are digital natives with much shorter attention spans who consume information in bite sizes.
+They also value authenticity that explains why influencer marketing has become extremely popular for targeting younger people.

 “Girls Who Code is on a mission to close the gender gap in technology and to change the image of what a programmer looks like and does.
 It’s a movement of thousands of girls dedicated to changing the world through technology.” – Girls Who Code